O Elvas C.A.D.

-O Elvas Clube Alentejano de Desportos is a football club based in Elvas, Alentejo.
-It was founded in 1947 when the team S.L.
-Elvas and S.C.
-Elvas fused.
-Sport Lisboa e Elvas (founded in 1925) and O Elvas CAD spent several years in the Portuguese Liga, the main tier in the Portuguese football league system.
-Nowadays it plays in the Portalegre Regional Championships.
+"O Elvas" Clube Alentejano de Desportos, also known as "O Elvas", is a Portuguese club with a large lineup of young players and legends of Portuguese and Alentejo football, based in the city of Elvas, District of Portalegre, in Alentejo.
+It is one of the historic cities of Alentejo and Portugal, founded on August 15, 1947.

+Throughout its history, O Elvas CAD has gone through ups and downs, facing financial and sporting challenges.
+However, the club has always remained faithful to its mission of promoting sport and valuing the culture and tradition of Alentejo.

+The club's colors are blue and gold (yellow), the club is nicknamed Cavaleiros Azuis e Ouro (Blue & Gold Knights), its fans are called Elvenses.

 History

 The club was founded on August 15, 1947, from the merger of "Sport Lisboa e Elvas" with "Sporting Clube Elvense", clubs that were branches of Sport Lisboa e Benfica and Sporting Clube de Portugal respectively.
 The union between the two clubs from Elvas was fundamentally due to the lack of interest shown by the so-called mother clubs, since in the mid-1940s, both SL Elvas and SC Elvense were experiencing some financial difficulties and given the lack of aid several times requested and refused by their mother clubs, they decided to unite in a single club and in this way, managed to keep the king sport alive in the interior region.